 When my friends and I were in San Francisco for a few days we did some touristy things.
 We went to Alcatraz.
 We wandered around Fisherman’s Wharf.
 We saw the sea lions at Pier 39.
 We walked through Chinatown.
 We went on a double-decker bus tour.
 We went across The Golden Gate Bridge and then took photos on the other side.
-We even had lunch at a Hard Rock Cafe and at Boudin Bakery (which was where sourdough bread was first popularized in San Francisco).
+We even had lunch at a Hard Rock Cafe and at Boudin Bakery (which was where sourdough bread was first popularized).

 The one other tourist thing we really wanted to do in San Francisco was to ride the cable car.
 You know the one.
 It’s featured in pretty much every movie or TV show set in San Francisco.
 The first two days we were there we had a hop-on/off bus pass and used that to get around the city.
 The next two days my friends and I got a Clipper Card, which is a transit pass.
 We used it on the bus, the tram, the BART (subway), and on the cable cars.